mattcieslak/hbcd-docs/docs/datacuration/imaging.md

 |       |__ sub-<label>_ses-<label>_scans.json
 ```

-The above includes EPI fielmaps under `fmap/`.
+The above includes EPI fieldmaps under `fmap/`.
 However, Siemens, GE, and Philips fieldmaps are different and will instead look like:
 ```
 Siemens B1 Map
 |__ fmap/